 - Scatting: Many songs had backing vocals singing doo-wop phrases.

 - Scary Musician, Harmless Music: Just looking at his black hair, shades, and black suit, you'd think he sang Murder Ballads or was another Johnny Cash.
-But no, he sang love songs.
+But no, he mainly sang plaintive love songs.

 - Singing Voice Dissonance: Yup, that deep baritone voice belonged to a skinny, black-haired guy with Cool Shades.